Midsomer & Medieval Murders

 Zooming Out

 The Aylesbury Vale is the valley of the River Thame.
 It has been suggested that this was one of several routes of the Thames, long before Ice Age glaciation diverted it through the Goring Gap to its present course.
-A lot of the valley floor is clay, with the low hills and outcrops being various concoctions of harder stones that resisted erosion rather more successfully.
+A lot of the valley floor is clay, with the low hills and outcrops of harder stones that resisted erosion.

 For early man, clay wasn’t easy to plough, and the heart of the vale wasn’t a densely populated area.
 It still isn’t.
-Compared with now, much more land was devoted to sheep rearing.
-In contrast
+As a result the 'enclosure' of the old open fields and their devotion to sheep started fairly early here while the return to arable use awaited the exigencies of the world wars and the arrival of stronger ploughs.

 A. Princes Risborough

-Princes Risborough lies at end of a gap in the Chilterns that once would have been valued as a link between the Icknield Way and the Thames.
-Now, truth be told, there isn't a lot to see.
-Originally, the place passed from King Harold to William the Conq. after 1066, and then on to the Prince in the name.
-He is the famous 'Black Prince' who was instrumental in the English victories at Poitiers and Crecy in 1346 while marauding around France.
-He was 'custodian' of the Manor, now buried under the car park (!) and had a stud farm here, with horses with names like Grisel, Tankarvill, and Morel de Salesbirs.
+Princes Risborough lies at end of a gap in the Chilterns that was once an important connection between the Icknield Way and the Thames.
+Now there isn't a lot to see.
+After 1066 the place passed from King Harold to Bill the Conq. and later still to the Prince in the name.
+He was the famous 'Black Prince' who was instrumental in the English victories at Poitiers and Crecy in 1346 while marauding around France and whose manor is now buried under the car park.
+He had a stud farm here, with horses with names like Grisel, Tankarvill, and Morel de Salesbirs.
 It beats Dobbin!
 The waypoint photo depicts his effigy in Westminster Abbey.

 B. Through Adwell & Postcombe

-Another legacy of the farming landscape is the ancient north–south tracks, linking the valley farming hamlets with the Chiltern Scarp and originally used to access summer grazing.
-If you want to know more about this, check the post on local Landscape History at (Link) Pootler
+Another legacy of the farming landscape is the ancient north–south tracks, linking the valley farming hamlets with the Chiltern Scarp and which were originally used to reach the hillside grazing.

 Beyond Adwell, you climb over Clare Hill on the old road linking Thame to Wallingford, from where you could reach London by river.